Last week was the 2024 Wheel Reinvention Jam! My entry is a little toy computing system based on my (mis)understanding of Dynamicland’s Realtalk.

 Here’s an examples of a click counter using variables:

-And a stopwatch of sorts (its actually counting frames, not milliseconds!):
+And a stopwatch of sorts (it’s actually counting frames, not milliseconds!):

 You can see that I have to make what feels like redundant claims about the values of variables, in order to make them accessible to other cards.